gandm/language-babel/README.md

   If `.babelrc` files use `sourceMaps: inline` or `sourceMaps both` options then turn this option off.

 * ####Babel Maps Add Url
-  If a source map is created this allows a Url reference `//# sourceURL=originalBabelSourcefile` to be appended to the generated Javascript file.
+  If a source map is created this allows a Url reference `//# sourceURL=originalBabelSourcefile` to be appended to the generated JavaScript file.

 * ####Babel Source Path, Babel Transpile Path and Babel Maps Path These a directories based on the project root.
 ATOM now supports more than one project root folder, so these paths are based on each project root folder.